Enjoy the colourful Tulips

 The Internet will be useful with your job search.
 Most recruitment agencies post vacancies on their sites plus you can view job search engines such as Monsterboard.
 You could also take the initiated and walk in to establishments such as bars and cafes and leave your CV with the manager.
 Cause you just never know, you might walk out with a job.

-Some tips to finding work
+Some tips to finding work in The Netherlands

 - Have an up-to-date CV that you can submit to recruitment agencies.
 Ensure it reflects your skills, education, work experience and personal profile.